princesingh520/FAKE-NEWS-DETECTION/README.md

 <u>Model Training:   Training machine learning models (Logistic Regression, Decision Tree, Random Forest) to classify news articles.

 <u>Evaluation:   Assessing model performance using accuracy and classification reports.

+# Key Features

+Data Loading:   Uses Pandas to load and merge datasets of fake and true news.

+Text Preprocessing:   Includes text cleaning and feature extraction using TF-IDF (Term Frequency-Inverse Document Frequency).

+Model Comparison:   Evaluates multiple classifiers to determine the best-performing model.

+Visualization:   Uses Seaborn and Matplotlib for data visualization.

+# Requirements

+To run this notebook, ensure you have the following libraries installed:

+pandas

+seaborn

+matplotlib

+scikit-learn

+wordcloud

+re (for text cleaning)

+# Dataset

+The project uses two datasets:

+Fake.csv: Contains fake news articles.

+True.csv: Contains true news articles.

+Each dataset includes columns such as title, text, subject, and date.
+A label column is added to distinguish between fake (0) and true (1) news.

+# Results

+The notebook demonstrates the performance of different machine learning models in classifying news articles.
+Key metrics such as accuracy and classification reports are provided to compare model effectiveness.